JRMurr/JRMurr.github.io/content/blog/making-a-chess-engine-in-zig.md

 }
 ```

-So a chess Piece is a color, and piece type/kind.
+This represents a chess Piece as a color + its type/kind.

 Then you could so something like